EENI Global Business School

 Trans-African Roads (Transport corridors).

-1. Dakar-Benin-Lagos corridor;
+1. Dakar-Benin-Lagos Corridor

-2. Trans-Sahelian Highway.
+2. Trans-Sahelian Highway

 African Regional Economic Communities.

-We Trust in Africa (Affordable Higher Education for Africans) Kenya, Nigeria, Sudan, Ghana, Tanzania, Cameroon, Egypt...
+We Trust in Africa (Affordable Higher Education for Africans)

-(c) EENI Global Business School (1995-2023)
+(c) EENI Global Business School (1995-2024)

 We do not use cookies